mdrjjn/northStarAssemblyGuide/README.md

 # Northstar by Leap Motion Assembly Guide from a first timer

 Assembling the North Star Augmented Reality headset by Leap Motion using easily available parts within the United States.
 I knew nothing about several processes used so this is written from a perspective of someone who learned about it for the first time and aimed manly at those who are curious but have no idea where to begin.
+__If you find mistakes and/or suggestions, please do communicate them to me one way or the other!__

 ## Introduction